 - Collaboration tools (such as MiCollab) – where they can access everything they need to do their job AND communicate with their team via video conferencing or instant messaging.
 Likewise, they can share documents and tasks can be set which means easy management, too.

 - Company mobiles – to keep in touch with the office if they are out and about and also, to work whilst on the go.

 - VoIP phone – a plug-in phone which uses the internet means they can take a handset home or they can use a softphone and headphones instead.

 - Remote back-ups – there is technology which allows remote back-ups so your data is secure.

 Communication is key but what if you have a manager who is based remotely, some large organisations even have managers based in other countries.
 How can they manage without communication?
 Is it easy for a member of their team to get hold of them?
 Another key reason employees leave is because they don’t feel appreciated, listened to or supported by their manager.

 If someone is working remotely, using a collaboration tool (such as MiCollab) They’d be able to see what work has been done, productivity and be able to thank them for the work “in person” via video conferencing.
 You could set up regular 1-2-1 meetings – daily, weekly, monthly, but do them over video conferencing and address any concerns or better yet, praise them for the work they have done.

 Additionally, with collaboration tools you have the ability to instant message/ see if someone is available to talk which means if a staff member is upset, they can easily communicate that they need to talk to you and see if that message has been received rather than an email getting lost in the ether.

-Targets and Reporting
+Targets and Incentives